fanoframework/fanoframework.github.io/working-with-application/index.md

  Apache with mod_fcgid module.
 See [fano-fcgid](https://github.com/fanoframework/fano-fcgid) example demo application.

-See [Deploy as FastCGI application](/deployment/fastcgi)for information how to deploy FastCGI application on various web servers.
+See [Deploy as FastCGI application](/deployment/fastcgi) for information how to deploy FastCGI application on various web servers.

 You may want to see *Scaffolding FastCGI project directory structure* section in